brendenwest/it122/2_functions/notes.rst

 		};
 	});

-Creates an object with 2 methods:
+Invoking **myCounter** returns an object with 2 methods that can access the local variable **counter** after the myCounter method has executed.

 - myCounter.increment(n); // increments the local variable ‘counter,
 - myCounter.getValue(); // returns the current value of ‘counter’

-With this approach, you can control how ‘counter’ is accessed and apply custom logic.
+Closures allow for JavaScript objects with **private** variables and methods.
 Learn more at - https://community.risingstack.com/explaining-javascript-closure-scope-chain-examples/

 Callbacks
 ####
-Node.js is designed around the concept of non-blocking input-output (I/O) and event-driven programming.
+Node.js is designed around the concept of **non-blocking input-output (I/O)** and event-driven programming.

-In Node, I/O operations such as reading a file, querying a database or making a web request, are performed asynchronously.
-This means you can initiate an operation, and specify the code (aka callback) Node should execute when the operation completes.
+Node.js mostly performs I/O operations - such as reading a file, querying a database or making a web request - asynchronously.
+This means you can initiate an operation and specify the code (aka callback) Node should execute when the operation completes.
 While the operation executes in the background, Node will proceed with executing other code.
 The Node runtime executes an event loop that periodically checks for callbacks ready for attention.

 **Synchronous**
 ::

-	const request = prepare_the_request( );
-	response = send_request_synchronously(request); // subsequent commands blocked until this completes display(response);
+	const response = send_api_request_sync(request); // other operations blocked until request completes display(response);

 **Asynchronous**